 - All employees will be screened for symptoms daily.

 - Cloth or surgical masks will be required for everyone while in the building.
-We will look into the feasibility of wearing a cloth or surgical mask inside a fencing mask.
-If that’s feasible, it will be required.
+This includes underneath the fencing mask.

 - Fencers who have their own gear should bring it, use it, take it home every day, and wash/disinfect it after each use.

 - Fencers who have their own gear are not allowed to borrow any club gear.
 The club gear will be locked down during competitive classes and open fencing.

 - We strongly recommend that students purchase their own gear, or at least their own glove and mask, after their first month of classes.
 We will do our best to maintain our retail inventory at appropriate levels.

 - Retail uniforms which are worn to check for size and not purchased will be kept out of active inventory for at least 24 hours.

 - For students who do not have their own gear, each student will be allocated their own set of club gear, which will remain at the club.
 All club gear is labeled with index numbers, which will be recorded for each student.
 We will place each student’s set of gear in a separate spot (possibly in separate fencing bags or plastic bins) where they can access it before class and return it afterwards.
 Each student only wears one particular set of gear, and each piece of gear is only worn by one student.